nyteshade/niceps1/README.md

 # niceps1
-A nice UNIX prompt that works with MacOS and most flavors of Linux
+A nice UNIX prompt that works with MacOS and most flavors of Linux.
+Note that the design is aimed towards shells or terminals with dark backgrounds.
+You may wish to alter the prompt colors yourself if you use a light background instead.
+Finally, note, that this repository is here primarily for my own usage and I'll help out where I can but wanted to share if others find it useful.

+- [x] Shows current IP addresses
+- [x] Shows current git and hg branches if you are in such a directory
+- [x] Shows current node JS version if you are using node
+- [x] Shows user name, host name, and current directory
+- [x] Is colorful. :)

 # To Install
 Move to the directory you wish the script to live in and close the repo